sfajfer/Master-of-Gu/gu index/Gu Index.md

 *Similar to Earth Path, but with much more focus on defensive and especially offensive methods.*

 ::: columns

+### Bullet Gu
+*Rank 1 Attack*

+Cost: 10 portions

+Range: 25 meters

+Health: 9

+Food: 100 g of smoldering stone (1 primeval stone)

+Keywords: [**Unreactable**]

+Effect: You fire a small orb at incredibly high speed at a target within range.
+On a hit, deal 4 force damage.
+If this damage is dealt to the target's hit points, they gain *bleeding 1*.

 ### Copper Tendons Gu
 *Rank 1 Carver*